 Meredith College, in compliance with FERPA, permits students to have access to their educational records.
-Students wanting access to their educational records should file a written request to the appropriate office (i.e., registrar's office for undergraduate students, and 23+ students, or the graduate office for graduate students).
-The student may ask for an explanation and/or to view a copy of any record.
+Students wanting access to their educational records should file a written request to the Office of the Registrar.
 If there seem to be corrections needed to the educational record requested by the student, the student may submit an appeal in writing for a formal hearing.
 The president of the College will appoint an Appeals Committee which must meet within 45 days of the receipt of the written appeal.
 The committee will allow the student to present evidence to substantiate the appeal and shall render a written decision to the student within 45 days of the hearing.